mw-orcl/Move_Improve/about-the-workshop/content.md

 - Laptop or desktop computer
 - Account access to Oracle Cloud Infrastructure
-  - Provided to you if instructor-led training, otherwise use your account
+  - You will need your own account.
+An account is provided if this is an instructor-led workshop.

 - Knowledge of network concepts
 - Knowledge of database concepts